felangel/bloc/README.md

 ## Articles

-- [bloc package](https://medium.com/flutter-community/flutter-bloc-package-295b53e95c5c) - An intro to the bloc package with high level architecture and examples.
+- [Bloc package](https://medium.com/flutter-community/flutter-bloc-package-295b53e95c5c) - An intro to the bloc package with high level architecture and examples.
-- [login tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-login-tutorial-with-flutter-bloc-ea606ef701ad) - How to create a full login flow using the bloc and flutter_bloc packages.
+- [Login tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-login-tutorial-with-flutter-bloc-ea606ef701ad) - How to create a full login flow using the bloc and flutter_bloc packages.
-- [unit testing with bloc](https://medium.com/@felangelov/unit-testing-with-bloc-b94de9655d86) - How to unit test the blocs created in the flutter login tutorial.
+- [Unit testing with bloc](https://medium.com/@felangelov/unit-testing-with-bloc-b94de9655d86) - How to unit test the blocs created in the flutter login tutorial.
-- [infinite list tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-infinite-list-tutorial-with-flutter-bloc-2fc7a272ec67) - How to create an infinite list using the bloc and flutter_bloc packages.
+- [Infinite list tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-infinite-list-tutorial-with-flutter-bloc-2fc7a272ec67) - How to create an infinite list using the bloc and flutter_bloc packages.
-- [code sharing with bloc](https://medium.com/flutter-community/code-sharing-with-bloc-b867302c18ef) - How to share code between a mobile application written with Flutter and a web application written with AngularDart.
+- [Code sharing with bloc](https://medium.com/flutter-community/code-sharing-with-bloc-b867302c18ef) - How to share code between a mobile application written with Flutter and a web application written with AngularDart.
-- [weather app tutorial with flutter_bloc](https://medium.com/flutter-community/weather-app-with-flutter-bloc-e24a7253340d) - How to build a weather app which supports dynamic theming, pull-to-refresh, and interacting with a REST API using the bloc and flutter_bloc packages.
+- [Weather app tutorial with flutter_bloc](https://medium.com/flutter-community/weather-app-with-flutter-bloc-e24a7253340d) - How to build a weather app which supports dynamic theming, pull-to-refresh, and interacting with a REST API using the bloc and flutter_bloc packages.
-- [todos app tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-todos-tutorial-with-flutter-bloc-d9dd833f9df3) - How to build a todos app using the bloc and flutter_bloc packages.
+- [Todos app tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-todos-tutorial-with-flutter-bloc-d9dd833f9df3) - How to build a todos app using the bloc and flutter_bloc packages.
-- [firebase login tutorial with flutter_bloc](https://medium.com/flutter-community/firebase-login-with-flutter-bloc-47455e6047b0) - How to create a fully functional login/sign up flow using the bloc and flutter_bloc packages with Firebase Authentication and Google Sign In.
+- [Firebase login tutorial with flutter_bloc](https://medium.com/flutter-community/firebase-login-with-flutter-bloc-47455e6047b0) - How to create a fully functional login/sign up flow using the bloc and flutter_bloc packages with Firebase Authentication and Google Sign In.
-- [flutter timer tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-timer-with-flutter-bloc-a464e8332ceb) - How to create a timer app using the bloc and flutter_bloc packages.
+- [Flutter timer tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-timer-with-flutter-bloc-a464e8332ceb) - How to create a timer app using the bloc and flutter_bloc packages.
-- [firestore todos tutorial with flutter_bloc](https://medium.com/flutter-community/firestore-todos-with-flutter-bloc-7b2d5fadcc80) - How to create a todos app using the bloc and flutter_bloc packages that integrates with cloud firestore.
+- [Firestore todos tutorial with flutter_bloc](https://medium.com/flutter-community/firestore-todos-with-flutter-bloc-7b2d5fadcc80) - How to create a todos app using the bloc and flutter_bloc packages that integrates with cloud firestore.

 ## Books